trevorstephens/gplearn/doc/intro.rst

 -----------

 Another requirement of a successful GP run is called sufficiency.
-Basically, can this problem be solved to an adequate level with the functions and variables available.
+Basically, can this problem be solved to an adequate degree with the functions and variables available (i.e., are the functions and inputs *sufficient* for the given problem).

-For toy symbolic regression tasks like that solved in example 1, this is easy to ascertain.
+For toy symbolic regression tasks, like that solved in example 1, this is easy to ascertain.
 But in real life, things are less easy to quantify.
-It may be that there is a good solution lurking in that multi-dimensional space, but there were insufficient generations evolved, or bad luck turned the evolution process in the wrong direction.
+It may be that there is a good solution lurking in the given multi-dimensional space, but there were insufficient generations evolved, or bad luck turned the evolution process in the wrong direction.
 It may also be possible that no good relationship can be found through symbolic combinations of your variables.

-In application, try to set the constant range to a value that will be helpful to get close to the target.
+In practice, try to set the constant range to a value that will be helpful to get close to the target.
 For example, if you are trying to regress on a target with values from 500 – 1000 using variables in a range of 0 – 1, a constant of 0.5 is unlikely to help, and the “best” solution is probably just